tejohnso/electron-test-ipc/README.md

-test spawning asar modules with ipc see nightmare npm app for spawn example that spawns with electron rather than node
+Test spawning asar modules with ipc

+Use asElectron:true in package.json to indicate module should be run with Electron APIs